weegigs/qotd/README.md

 ![Screenshot](ipad-screenshot.png)

-An example app using SwiftUI, WeeDux and SwifTEA.
+An example app using SwiftUI, SwifTEA and SwifTEAUI.

 ## Overview